casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 **refer to specific code modules, show implementation understanding**

+# Introduction and Research Question

 ## Project Overview

-The project models entail customized implmentations of the Google AI Magenta models for melody generating using a LSTM Recurrent Neural Network (Google AI Magenta, 2019c) and a Reinforcement Learning algorithm Tuning this network using Deep Q-Learning (Google AI Magenta, 2019d; Jaques et. al., 2017).
+The project models entail customized implmentations of the Google AI Magenta models for melody generating using a LSTM Recurrent Neural Network (Google AI Magenta, 2019c)

+(and a Reinforcement Learning algorithm Tuning this network using Deep Q-Learning (Google AI Magenta, 2019d; Jaques et. al., 2017). )

 Dataset choice, Model choice parameter options and customizations are informed by the requirements of the application context, application music practitioner literature, the authors own domain knowledge from 18 years as a music practitioner.

 Supervised learning